Case Study • Execution Readiness Lab

 Important context was scattered.

-LinkedIn activity, prospect replies, podcast notes, call outcomes, outreach plans, and content ideas all created useful signals — but they were not naturally connected.
+Prospect replies, podcast notes, call outcomes, LinkedIn engagement, proposals, client delivery, and content ideas created useful signals — but they were not naturally connected.

 Weekly planning depended on remembering what happened, which conversations mattered, what follow-ups were owed, and where momentum was building.